JSBmanD/docs/pages/apps/android-launch.md

 -keep class com.google.android.gms.ads.identifier.** { *; }
 ```

+[block:callout]
+{
+  "type": "note",
-!!! note "Why does Branch use the GAID?"
+  "title": "Why does Branch use the GAID?",
-    Branch uses the GAID to identify users across our entire partner network, greatly increasing match accuracy rate.
+  "body": "Branch uses the GAID to identify users across our entire partner network, greatly increasing match accuracy rate.
 You can read more about this on the [matching accuracy page](/resources/matching/).
-You do not need to perform these steps if you elect **not** to import Play Services or the Ads framework.
+You do not need to perform these steps if you elect **not** to import Play Services or the Ads framework."
+}
+[/block]

 ## Google Play Analytics